Syedz68/Blockchain-Simulator/README.md

 # Blockchain-Simulator

-This is a simple blockchain simulator that demonstrates how a blockchain works.
-It starts with a "genesis block," which is the first block in the blockchain.
-After that, users can add new blocks to the blockchain by mining them.
-The simulator also checks if the blockchain is valid by verifying that each block’s previous hash matches.
+This project is a simple blockchain simulator that demonstrates the basic principles of how a blockchain operates.
+It starts with a "genesis block" as the initial block in the blockchain.
+Users can then mine new blocks, which involves finding a valid proof of work and appending the block to the chain.
+The simulator also includes functionality to verify the integrity of the blockchain by ensuring that each block’s previous hash is correct.

-The simulator is built entirely in Python.
-FastAPI is used to make the simulator interactive and easy to understand.
+The simulator is implemented entirely in Python, utilizing FastAPI to provide an interactive web interface.
+This interface allows users to easily interact with the blockchain by mining new blocks, viewing the current blockchain, and checking its validity.

+## Features
+- **Genesis Block**: Initializes the blockchain with a genesis block.
+- **Block Mining**: Users can mine new blocks by providing data.
+- **Blockchain Validation**: Ensures the integrity of the blockchain by verifying hashes.
+- **Interactive Interface**: FastAPI is used to create a user-friendly web interface.

+## Project Structure
+- `main.py`: Contains the FastAPI application setup and endpoints.
+- `blockchain.py`: Contains the Blockchain class and related methods for blockchain operations.

 Below are images of the simulator: